 There’s still a lot to be learned about what silver can do for a consumer (and if the price tag and marketing live up to the product), but we do know that there is evidence that it does help with keeping bacteria at bay somewhat.
 It’s not the answer to an acne-free face or blissfully scent-less gym socks, but more and more innovation is being made to help consumers experience products in a healthier way, and that’s always a good thing.

 There are two sides of the coin to silver fabric, but as long as brands utilize science-based claims in their products, there will always be more to learn about what goes into those claims.
-If you want to find out for yourself how silver-infused fabrics work in your everyday life, Lululemon’s Silverscent fabric, Rhone’s SilverTech fabric, or any of Organic Basics’ plethora of silver-infused items are all great places to start.
+If you want to find out for yourself how silver-infused fabrics work in your everyday life, Lululemon’s Silverscent fabric, Patagonia's Polygiene Odor Control line, and Rhone’s SilverTech fabric are all great places to start.